 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 It depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to the Wasatch Front region homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to the Wasatch Front region homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Greater energy efficiency for reduced cost of comfort